jannat0718/Housing-Price-Prediction-/README.md

 **Introduction:**

 California's housing market is a complex and dynamic environment that requires continuous monitoring and analysis.
-In this study, we aim to develop a robust model to predict median house values using various factors such as location, housing characteristics, and demographics.
+In this study, I aim to develop a robust model to predict median house values using various factors such as location, housing characteristics, and demographics.
 By leveraging the power of machine learning algorithms, we can improve our understanding of the factors influencing house prices and provide useful insights for potential homebuyers, investors, and policymakers.

 **Objective:**

 The primary objective of this study is to explore the California housing dataset, preprocess the data, develop a predictive model using linear regression, analyze the results, and optimize the model's performance.
-Furthermore, we aim to provide recommendations based on our findings.
+Furthermore, I aim to provide a few recommendations based on the findings.

 **Linear regression and how does it work:**